Krokodyl/dokapon-english/README.md

 ## Know bugs / Improvements

+- [ ] Yes/No questions are sometimes hidden under the Yes/No menu
 - [ ] Bug on the ranking table
 - [ ] Bug on the Kill Race starting level
 - [ ] Menu after a player kill is not wide enough